simondlevy/RoboFirmwareToolkit/README.md

 focus is on simplicity and ease-of-use rather than lots of features.

-RFT is geared toward people like me who want to tinker with firmware and use it to teach students about ideas like
+RFT is geared toward people like me who want to tinker with firmware and use it to teach students about topics like
 [open-loop / closed loop control](https://circuitglobe.com/difference-between-open-loop-and-closed-loop-system.html),
 [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion),
 and related important ideas in robotics.
 People will typically learn about such important ideas from a textbook,